How to Build Chat Functionality into Your App with React Native [Part 2]

 So What's the Best Alternative for Building and Implementing Chat Functionality?

 Twilio is the leading cloud communication platform working on Platform-as-a-service (PaaS) model principles.
 Twilio provides a software-based platform, and still, it's not into in-app chat applications as others.
 It is also considered a developers' platform; therefore, it cannot be used by marketers or non-developers.
 The provider mainly targets programmable chat API, allowing users to make and receive phone calls and send and receive text messages instantly.

 Sendbird is a chat API and messaging SDK platform with a SaaS (Software-as-a-service) model.
 Since it is a SaaS model, its customers can simply use the application with the available features without making any changes.
 They don't have to buy, install, maintain, or update any software to use Sendbird.

 What's the verdict?
 The answer may seem trivial, but the dilemma of choosing between Twilio and Sendbird lies in your business goals, the tech skills available, and the chat features your client application demands.

-If you have finally decided to build chat functionality into your client app, then undoubtedly, React Native is one of the most popular frameworks.
-The reason here is its effectiveness in presenting the combined benefits of hybrid and native apps together under one roof.
-We talked about React Native benefits in a more detailed way in the first part of the article.
+If you have finally decided to build chat functionality into your client app, then undoubtedly, React Native is one of the most popular mobile app development frameworks.
+The reason here is its effectiveness in presenting the combined benefits of different types of mobile applications, including hybrid and native apps, together under one roof.